Machine-Learning-Tokyo/practical-ml-implementations/evaluation-metrics/README.md

 ## TP, TN, FP, FN
-- most of the rest metrics use these as a building block
+- most of the evaluation metrics can be defined using these four metrics

 - TP (True Positive, hit rate):
     - the sample was predicted as `positive` and the prediction itself was `true`/`correct`
     - it is a success